martincostello/alexa-london-travel/README.md

-# alexa-london-travel
+# Alexa London Travel

-An Amazon Alexa skill for checking the status for travel in London
+An Amazon Alexa skill for checking the status for travel in London.